 The current confusion over the synthpop name seems to stem from the increasing prevalence of vocal tracks within the synthwave genre and the shift away from linear song structures into pop formats with distinctive verse and chorus sections.
 Although it seems logical to shorten “pop synthwave” to “synthpop” or simply to connect synthwave with the ambiguously-used name for the older genre, this is often done without realizing the depth and extent of synthpop’s history as a specific style of music.

 In a distinctly ironic twist, the most popular artists making the shift into pop music, such as The Midnight and FM-84, are actually evolving away from synthpop and into a soft, commercial style of the late 2010s that holds no meaningful connection to the sounds of synthpop music.

 So, What is Pop Synthwave?

 Pop synthwave (popwave) music is a significant and rapidly expanding evolution of synthwave that has primarily grown out of the subgenre of dreamwave and become immensely popular in the past two years.
-The most popular artists in the style include The Midnight, FM-84, TImecop1983, and Kalax.
+The most visible artists in the style include The Midnight, FM-84, Timecop1983, and Kalax.
 Once again, despite superficial similarities in name, popwave is very different from synthpop and is actually trending in the opposite creative direction.

-Not only is this music fully disconnected from synthpop, but its ties to synthwave have become increasingly thin.
-In contrast with early synthwave, which borrowed heavily from ‘80s music culture like Euro disco, electro, and video game soundtracks, popwave increasingly turns to contemporary forms of commercial pop music for its inspiration, combining modern mainstream sounds with retro synth tones for a unique and fresh blend of styles.
+Not only is this music fully disconnected from synthpop, but its ties to traditional synthwave have become increasingly thin.
+In contrast with early synthwave, which borrowed heavily from ‘80s music culture like Euro disco, electro, and video game soundtracks, popwave increasingly turns to contemporary forms of EDM and commercial pop music for its inspiration, combining modern mainstream sounds with retro synth tones for a unique and fresh blend of styles.

-Compare popwave songs like The Midnight’s “Lost Boy,” The Bad Dreamers’ “New York Minute,” or FM-84’s “Bend and Break” to any of the synthpop examples in the section above, such as Kraftwerk’s “The Telephone Call,” and the differences are remarkable.
+Compare songs like The Midnight’s “Lost Boy,” The Bad Dreamers’ “New York Minute,” or FM-84’s “Bend and Break” to any of the synthpop examples in the section above, such as Kraftwerk’s “The Telephone Call,” and the differences are remarkable.
 FM-84’s “Bend and Break” is an excellent example of a popwave song with no connection to synthpop music.